tinglesoftware/dotnet-extensions/src/Tingle.Extensions.PhoneValidators/README.md

     [Required]
     [E164Phone] // ensures value is in E.164 format
-    [DataType(DataType.PhoneNumber)] // useful for generating docs in OpenAPI public string Primary { get; set; }
+    public string Primary { get; set; }

     [E164Phone] // ensures all values are in E.164 format